TripSeeDo/Git-Demo/README.md

 Create local repository with html files, push to remote Pull remote files for readme, make edits, push back to remote Edit folders and push to remote

+Adding some information to test how to merge this in